 Lexical semantics; morphology; semantics and pragmatics; word learning; word associations and collocations; phraseology

 This course will offer a very broad introduction to the linguistic and lexicographic study of lexical units in English.
-It will familiarize students with key concepts employed in the subdisciplines of linguistics which are relevant to the analysis and description of such units, as well as the way they are used, and with the lexicographical concepts deployed to talk about dictionaries.
-Students will also be introduced to the practice of scholarly work in lexicology and lexicography, with guided reading and writing up of project work.
+It will familiarize students with key concepts employed in the subdisciplines of linguistics which are relevant to the analysis and description of such units, as well as the way they are learned and used.

 |Attendance and participation (e.g. group discussions, presentations)||25%|

 Suggested readings will be provided throughout the course.